sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 **Deploy HANA DB Single Node to Azure**
+*You agree to the dislaimer mentioned at the bottom of this page, when you proceed further with the details and steps given below.*

 This creates infrastructure on Microsoft Azure and installs SAP HANA DB software.
 It takes about 45-60 minutes for full deployment process to complete.
 Please follow the steps mentioned below: